protocolguild/documentation/docs/01-membership.md

 The eligibility framework is a "best effort representation" of Ethereum Layer 1 R&D. It tries to be sufficiently accommodating to what is the core protocol, but not any broader.
 - One frame is "strictly necessary and existential software required to produce blocks and advance the chain" (eg. MEV boost and light clients are omitted here as they are not required for local block production and are not implicated in consensus activities).
 The vast majority of PG funded work meets this definition, though there are some exceptions.
 - This framework has been modified previously and will likely continue to be: more restrictive in some places and more permissive in others.
-- Contributing to the working groups above above does not guarantee Protocol Guild membership.
+- Contributing to the teams above above does not guarantee Protocol Guild membership.
 - While this list tries to be explicit when possible linking to specific repositories, there are some research areas which can't be linked to a single source and may still be considered eligible.
 - Formal organizational affiliations are not necessary for membership.
 It may be the case that some members of an organization will be eligible but others will not be.
-- Independent or unaffiliated contributors are considered by the same guidelines as any contributors "officially" part of teams/projects.
+- Independent or unaffiliated contributors are considered by the same guidelines as any contributors "officially" part of teams.

-## 1.3 Self-Curation
+## 1.4 Self-Curation

-### Adding and Removing Working Groups
+### Adding and Removing Teams

 Changing the eligibility framework can be made through a PR to the [documentation repo](https://github.com/protocolguild/documentation).
-This PR should add the project in the appropriate category, along with the following info:
+This PR should add the team in the appropriate category, along with the following info:

-- Name of project
+- Name of team
-- Eligibility start date for the project (if being added)
+- Eligibility start date for the team (if being added)
-- Summary of why this project should be considered eligible/ineligible
+- Summary of why this team should be considered eligible/ineligible

-The eligibility start date for the project is the date at which the project met the Eligibility criteria above (eg. after open sourcing).
-This is the earliest date that future Protocol Guild members can use to count contributions towards the project.
+The eligibility start date for the team is the date at which the team met the Eligibility criteria above (eg. after open sourcing).
+This is the earliest date that future Protocol Guild members can use to count contributions towards the team.

 ### Adding and removing members

 An existing member should make a PR at [this repo](https://github.com/protocolguild/documentation) which proposes an addition to the member list above, along with the accompanying info:

 - Name / Identifier
-- Affiliated eligible project
+- Affiliated eligible team
 - proposed weight
 - Links to relevant eligible work, eg. GitHub, research
 - 3-4 sentence summary of their contributions